 These estimates are based on rough quotes from potential investigators, and assumptions relative to additional costs.
-These estimates assume that our drug candidates, Injectable FluCide, and Dermal HerpeCide, are highly effective and therefore would require relatively few patients in each arm of each trial in order to establish statistically significant results.
+These estimates assume that our drug candidates, Injectable FluCide, and Dermal HerpeCide, are highly effective and therefore are estimated to require relatively few patients in each arm of each trial in order to establish statistically significant results.
+Actual costs maybe material different than those set forth above which could cause the Company to modify its expected operations.